How to Find Cheap Flights in 2026

 A $25 budget fare stops being a bargain the moment you add a $45 checked bag each way.
 Budget carriers make most of their money on add-ons, so the headline price is only the start.

+My Ryanair leg home was so cheap precisely because I packed for two nights into a single backpack and skipped the hold entirely.
 Pack into a personal item or a single carry-on where the fare allows, and the rock-bottom price stays rock-bottom.
 For a weekend trip you almost never need the hold.
+The next trick can save more, but only if you respect its sharp edges.

 11. Use Hidden-City Ticketing With Caution